shorman001/Online-Multilingual-Chat-System/README.md

-# Online-Multilingual-Chat-System
 Install Python 3
 Most macOS operating systems come with the Python 2.7 version.
 The system needs python 3.6 or newer to work correctly.
 Python3 should be installed alongside python(2) because some apps may still depend on older python(2).
 Here is the link to install Python3: https://www.python.org/downloads/.
-The following figure explains how to check the versions of Python on the local machine.

 Install Pycharm
 This  is the link to install the Pycharm:  https://www.jetbrains.com/pycharm/download/#section=mac